sjacob2019/Credit-Card-Fraud-Detection/README.md

 Although the data being grouped by a similar time range helps us analyze similar data, it also means that we have severely unbalanced data.
 Of the 284,807 transactions in the dataset, only 492 are fraud (0.173%).

 Moreover, due to the sensitive nature of using real life transaction data, much of the identifying data had to be anonymized.
-Most of the original features were not provided, and instead we were given twenty-eight principal components obtained using PCA.
+Most of the original features were not provided, and instead we were given thirty principal components obtained using PCA.
 We were also provided the original labels for the datasets to use for testing accuracy and for supervised learning.

 # PCA Dataset Preprocessing and Visualization